Shyamoli Textile Engineering College: Campus

 Shyamoli Textile Engineering College (STEC) is located at Mohammadpur in Capital City Dhaka.

 It's in Chad Uddan residential area, Road-1.
 It's a bit remote from the urban lifestyle.

 Accommodation

-The STEC has the hostel facility both for boys & girls students.
+The STEC has a hostel facility both for boys & girls students.
 It has two hostel buildings of its own.
 Each is well furnished 4-storied building.
 One is dedicated for male students with canteen facility and common room.
 Another is for female students.
 Every room of the hostel has attached bath and toilet and sufficient number of furniture to accommodate students.
-The common room, canteen, sounds and attractive atmosphere of the area is helpful for carrying out study by the students pleasantly.
+The common room, canteen, sound and attractive atmosphere of the area is helpful for carrying out study by the students pleasantly.